Lynk SQL

 ```

-`METRIC('name')` applies a pre-defined metric from the entity's `metrics:` section.
+`metric()` applies a pre-defined [metric](/concepts/entity/schema-yml/metric.md) from an entity.
+The reference is entity-qualified — name the entity, then the metric.
 Use it anywhere a standard aggregate (`SUM`, `COUNT`, `AVG`) is legal — `SELECT`, `HAVING`, arithmetic expressions, CTEs, subqueries, window aggregates.

 ```sql